nutboltu/postcss-wrapper-loader/README.md

 const PostCssWrapper = require('postcss-wrapper-loader');
 ```

-then within your webpack plugins:
+add this plugin in webpack plugins
 ```
   plugins: [
     new ExtractTextWebpackPlugin('styles.css'),